An accessible website with a great user experience is the goal.

-There are three steps you can take to make sure your website is more accessible to the 1 billion people worldwide that have some sort of disability.
+There are several steps you can take to make sure your website is more accessible to the 1 billion people worldwide that have some sort of disability.
 When you do the math that is nearly 1 out of every 7 people – or 15% of the world’s population that have a disability who may not be able to engage with your content if it is not accessible.

 - Ensure your website is navigable by keyboard only.

 - Include transcripts on audio and video.

 - Provide good alt text for images.

 Creating an accessible digital experience is an intentional process and goes beyond the decisions we make.
 It starts with inclusive design – the discipline of creating digital experiences that can be shared and enjoyed by all audiences.
 When you integrate a process that considers users of all different abilities and their resulting needs from the start of a project to the end, you create better, more accessible products for everyone.